chorifa/mini0q/README.md

 Features
 ---------------------------------------------
-- All CAS operations, No locks or synchronized(only in some kind of wait-strategys)
+- All CAS operations, No locks or synchronized(only in some kind of wait-strategies)
 - Easy to build complicated producer-consumer models

 Performance Test